gabemurray3/e-bag.org/content/posts/MoneyMaking.md

 Note: you have to have the capital to buy all these components to the party bus and is recommended to take smaller steps to get started

-I want to explain my process of the gaming party bus in sequential steps
+For this post I want to explain my process of the gaming party bus in sequential steps with limited money to start.